Free Member Perks: ETF & Strategy Guides • Tools & Monitors • Weekend Reading — Sign up for FREE

 Cash is held with Reputable Banks, including Citibank.

 Transaction fees are competitive, but the platform fee structure is dependent on the country you invest from.
-We don’t like the lack of a uniform EU-wide pricing.
+The lack of a uniform EU-wide pricing is an improvement area, and reason why we cannot give it maximum subscore.
 Central and Eastern Europe platform fees are waived, if you decide to allow SAXO to lend your securities.
-Some Western European countries don’t require security lending.
-The broker is attractive in Switzerland, but is very expensive in the UK.
+Most Western European countries don’t require security lending and charge custody.
+The broker is also very attractive in Switzerland.

 BelgiumNoneOptional0.50%